British Rail Class 20: In popular culture

-In the 1995 James Bond film GoldenEye, 20 188 was used as the locomotive of an escape train on the Nene Valley Railway, with the addition of armour plating to give the impression of a Russian armoured locomotive.
+For the 1995 James Bond film GoldenEye, a Class 20 (20 188) on the Nene Valley Railway was made to look like a Russian armoured train with the addition of fake armour.

 Preservation

 22 English-Electric Type 1 Class 20s are preserved, including the first of the class built, D8000, which is part of the National Railway Collection at the National Railway Museum in York, North Yorkshire.

 A further three engines were preserved but later used for spares, then eventually scrapped.
 20 035 was stripped of parts for use on fellow Gloucestershire Warwickshire Railway based classmate D8137, and later scrapped at EMR Kingsbury.
 20 177 was located at the Severn Valley Railway and became a source of spare parts for D8188 & D8059; with the remains first going to C.F.
 Booth Ltd., Rotherham and then the cab section to The Cab Yard in south Wales.
 20206 was operated on the Mid-Norfolk Railway, but later sold by its owner, stripped of parts and scrapped.